johncolmdoyle/sharkhack2018/01_dev_setup/cloud9/README.md

 ## Prerequisites
 + Amazon Alexa Mobile App on [Android](https://play.google.com/store/apps/details?id=com.amazon.dee.app) or [iOS](https://itunes.apple.com/us/app/amazon-alexa/id944011620?mt=8)

+## Resources
+The resources folder contains all the code used in cloud9...
+This will already be available in your cloud9 environment but if it gets deleted or overwritten you can always copy it over again from here.

 # Team AWS Account
 As each team will have a single AWS Account, we want each team member to have an user on the account!